-- Make sure your doctor knows if you are pregnant, planning to become pregnant, or breastfeeding.
-Tell your doctor if you have high blood pressure, kidney disease, liver disease, or a history of mental illness, drug abuse, or alcohol abuse.
-Also tell your doctor if you have mitral valve prolapse or any other heart disease, or if you have recently had chest pain or a heart attack.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, high blood pressure, or a history of mental illness, depression, drug abuse, or alcohol abuse.
+Also tell your doctor if you have mitral valve prolapse or any other heart disease, or if you have recently had chest pain (angina) or a heart attack.

-- This medicine may cause a serious type of allergic reaction called anaphylaxis.
+- This medicine may cause serious types of allergic reactions, including anaphylaxis and angioedema.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-Stop taking this medicine and call your doctor right away if you have itching, hives, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using this medicine.
+Stop taking this medicine and call your doctor right away if you have a skin rash, itching, hives, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using this medicine.

 - Until you know how this medicine affects you, avoid driving, using machines, or doing anything else that requires you to be alert.

 - This medicine does not take the place of getting enough sleep.
-It should not be used for occasional sleepiness that has not been diagnosed as narcolepsy, sleep apnea, or shift-work sleep problems.
+It should not be used for occasional sleepiness that has not been diagnosed as narcolepsy, sleep apnea, or a shift work sleep problem.
 Ask your doctor for advice about good sleep habits.